NehaSijaria/hospitalManagement/README.md

 # hospitalManagement

-Hospital Management - Supports most of the standard HMS functionalities:
+Hospital Management - It will supports most of the standard functionalities:

 * Staff Management
 * Appointment Management